YannDubs/Neural-Process-Family/jupyter/text/LNPFs_sketch.md

 It also links nicely with the procedure of the CNPF, in the sense that it targets the same predictive likelihood during training.
 Moreover, it tends to work well in practice, typically leading to models achieving good performance.
 However, it suffers from two important drawbacks:
 1. *Bias*: When applying the Monte-Carlo approximation, we have employed an unbiased estimator to the predictive likelihood.
 However, in practice we are interested in the _log_ likelihood.
 Unfortunately, the log of an unbiased estimator is not itself unbiased.
-As a result, NPML is a _biased_ (conservative) estimator of the quantity we would actually like to optimise.
+As a result, NPML is a _biased_ (conservative) estimator of the true log-likelihood.
 2. *Sample-complexity*: In practice it turns out that NPML is quite sensitive to the number of samples $L$ used to approximate it.
 In both our GP and image experiments, we find that on the order of 20 samples are required to achieve "good" performance.
-Of course, the computational and memory costs of training scale with $L$, often limiting the number of samples that can be used in practice.
+Of course, the computational and memory costs of training scale linearly with $L$, often limiting the number of samples that can be used in practice.

-Unfortunately, addressing the first issue turns out to be quite difficult, and is an open question in training latent variable models in general.
+Unfortunately, addressing this turns out to be quite difficult, and is an open question in training latent variable models in general.
 However, we next describe an alternative training procedure, inspired by _variational inference_ that typically works well with fewer samples, often even allowing us to employ single sample estimators in practice.

 ### Neural Process Variational Inference (NPVI)

 Next, we discuss a training procedure proposed by {cite}`garnelo2018neural`, which takes inspiration from the literature on variational inference (VI).
-The central idea behind this objective function is to use _posterior sampling_ to reduce the sample complexity issue associated with NPML.
+The central idea behind this objective function is to use _posterior sampling_ to reduce the sample complexity associated with NPML.
 For a better intuition regarding this, note that NPML is defined using an expectation against $p_{\boldsymbol\theta}(\mathbf{z} | \mathcal{C})$.
-The idea in posterior sampling is to use all the data available during training to produce the distribution over $\mathbf{z}$, thus leading to more informative samples and lower variance objectives.
+The idea in posterior sampling is to use the whole dataset available during training, $\mathcal{D} = \mathcal{C} \cup \mathcal{T}$ to produce the distribution over $\mathbf{z}$, thus leading to more informative samples and lower variance objectives.

 In our case, the posterior distribution from which we would like to sample is $p(\mathbf{z} | \mathcal{C}, \mathcal{T})$, i.e., the distribution of the latent variable having observed _both_ the context and target sets.
 Unfortunately, this posterior is intractable.